QLD2032

 37,500

-QPP 2026 and the Queensland Workforce Strategy emphasise regional skills development, not just aggregate numbers.
-CSQ’s Horizon 2032 report shows that labour pressure in Brisbane differs from that on the Sunshine Coast or in Rockhampton.
+QPP 2026 and the Queensland Workforce Strategy still emphasise regional skills development.
+CSQ's Horizon 2032 report shows that labour pressure in Brisbane differs from that on the Sunshine Coast or in Rockhampton.

-6. Step 4 – Turn Your Workforce Plan Into a Tender Asset
+6. Turn Your Workforce Plan Into a Tender Asset

-A clear workforce plan is both a compliance safeguard and a way to present as a low-risk delivery partner.
+A clear workforce plan is both a differentiator and a way to present as a low-risk delivery partner — even without mandatory training targets.

 In tender responses